Butter is Better

 Butter

-deflated pancake with margarine
+Flattened, deflated buttercream made with margarine

 Margarine